erayack/smart-contract-security-101/README.md

-# Advanced Sample Hardhat Project
+# Smart Contract Security 101

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.